ankane/kms_encrypted/guides/Vault.md

 ## Key Rotation

-To manually rotate keys, use:
+To rotate master keys, use:

 ```sh
 vault write -f transit/keys/my-key/rotate
 ```

-New data will be encrypted with the new key version.
-To encrypt existing data with new key version, run:
+New data will be encrypted with the new master key version.
+To encrypt existing data with new master key version, run:

 ```ruby
 User.find_each do |user|